Anonymous-AAA/OS_LAB/Assignments/Stage_27/notes.md

 8. Made  a mistake in initializing semaphore table, considered only three entries instead of four.
 Actually mad mistake in everywhere I used semaphore table ig.
 (Errors found in resource manager module,Boot module, int14(semlock and sem unlock)).
 In fork system call it was correct before.

-9. Modified decremented memory free list of library code during release and increment druing exec(need to compile)
+9. Modified decremented memory free list of library code during release and increment druing exec(need to compile).

+10. Corrected errors in scheduler, timer and change assignment 4 program to wait till numbers.dat is completely written

 ## Things to Note
 1. watchpoints are not triggered by load statements.
 Checking the page table with watchpoints s an option